 When I turned 40, I kicked off a long period of introspection and reflection.
 I took stock of my life and everything in it.
 As I read about the minimalist movement, I was drawn to its simplicity and its inherent promise that, with less stuff you actually become a richer person in all aspects of your life.

 I read everything written by Joshua Fields Millburn and Ryan Nicodemus.
 I became a follower of Joshua Becker and Leo Babauta’s blogs and hung onto every word written by Courtney Carver and Francine Jay.

 I nodded my head as they spoke of decluttering and removing the inessential.
 But while I agreed in principle, it was clear I had a problem.

 Still, these were my books.
-My Norton Anthology of American Literature Vol. 1 might not be worth more than a penny on Amazon, but I had toted this very book to my freshman English 102 class at the University of Georgia in the fall of 1991, pouring over short stories by Thoreau and Melville.
+My Norton Anthology of American Literature Vol. 1 might not be worth more than a penny on Amazon, but I had toted this very book to my freshman English 102 class at the University of Georgia in the fall of 1991, poring over short stories by Thoreau and Melville.
 Surely, that had personal value.
 And hadn’t I always dreamed of someday opening a used bookstore with an ancient three-legged cat roaming its dusty stacks?
 When that day came, I would have enough books to seed the business.
 Note: this is exactly how we lie to ourselves.

 I had enjoyed almost none of them because I had lost sight of the purpose of owning a book – to extract an experience or bit of knowledge from it and pass it along.
 By acting this way, I was not only being selfish, but I was doing a massive disservice to myself and others.
 These books no longer represented joy.
 They represented unrealized potential and I knew it was time for most of them to go.